yichen917/surveylikert/README.md

 ### **Description**:

-Please refer to DESCRIPTION file in the repository
+Please refer to DESCRIPTION file in the repository.
+There are two functions in this package.

+`prepare_likert_data()` transforms a questionnaire dataframe (questions in columns and responses in rows) into a format compatible with `HH::likert()` for likert-type plots.

+`plot_likert()` allows likert-type plots directly using survey/questionnaire data, incorporating dataframe transformation and `HH:likert()`.

 ### **Examples**: